SoftwareAG/c8y-releasenotes/content/release-10-18-0/applications-10-18-0-bundle/applications-10-18-0-281.md

 <tr>
 <td>Cockpit</td>
-<td>In the "Data point graph" widget configuration, you could only select a chart type if the datapoint was not linked to a template from the data point library.
+<td>In the "Data point graph" widget configuration, you could only select a chart type if the data point was not linked to a template from the data point library.
 Now you can always select a chart type.</td>

 <td>MTM-54007</td>
 <td>10.18.0.178</td>
 <td>UI</td>